 The Department of Philosophy at Western Michigan University participates in the Internal Revenue Service's Volunteer Income Tax Assistance Program.
-Since 2014, we have collaborated with the Alaska Business Development Center to provide services to rural Alaskans, many of whom live in isolated villages.
-Preparers have come both from our department and from accountancy in the Haworth College of Business.
-Funding has come from the federal government, ABDC, the department and the College of Business.
+Since 2014, we have collaborated with the Alaska Business Development Center (ABDC) to provide services to rural Alaskans, many of whom live in isolated villages with no road access.
+Preparers have come both from our Department and from the Haworth College of Business.
+Funding has come from the federal government, ABDC, the Department and the College of Business.

 Villages we have served thus far include:

 - Bethel, Goodnews Bay, Kwigillingok, Kongiganak, and Platinum (2016);